 S. Mittlefehldt stated that she really empathizes with what they have heard from the residents, but this really is not a new issue for them.
 She stated that she means they saw this with Blackrocks, and they saw this with the recent marketplace with Cognition.
 She stated that she remembers parents and multiple young families concerned about music and a brewery literally in their backyard, the same situation, and she thinks they came to a compromise.
 She stated that she thought it was a 10:00 and stated that maybe D. Stensaas remembers, which it sounds like Superior Culture has already been doing the 10:00 outdoor service is done, outdoor music is done, anything outdoor would be done at 10:00, and she thinks they also talked about acoustical fencing in that scenario to try to mitigate the noise.
-She stated that she thinks Commissioner Dunn said it well, like trying to balance the rights of the business community with the rights of the residents, and if they already have these precedents of allowing, she believes it is Cognition Brewery that is going to be in that marketplace, Blackrocks, then are they not putting Superior Culture at a sort of economic disadvantage if they have a different set of rules for this business owner as opposed potential competitors now that they are serving more than just kombucha, so she does not don't know.
+She stated that she thinks for the residents, and if they already have these precedents of allowing, she believes it is Cognition Brewery that is going to be in that marketplace, Blackrocks, then are they not putting Superior Culture at a sort of economic disadvantage if they have a different set of rules for this business owner as opposed potential competitors now that they are serving more than just kombucha, so she does not don't know.
 She stated that she is really empathetic and empathizes with the neighbors, but at the same time, they already have kind of had this conversation with two other establishments.